Yelena Samofalova of Youth Journalism International interviews Librarian of Congress James Billington. (YJI)

-HARTFORD, Connecticut, U.S.A. – Stories are essential to understanding the world – far more important than any theory, according to James Billington, America’s Librarian
+HARTFORD, Connecticut, U.S.A. – Stories are essential to understanding the world – far more important than any theory, according to James Billington, America’s Librarian of Congress.

 “A story always brings people together,” Billington said.
 “You want to hear the story.
 You want to know how it ends.”